 Keeping a diary of games you have attended, signed by the game organiser, may help to prove that you are a skirmisher.
 It certainly doesn’t hurt to have your own paper record to refer to.
 A ‘skirmish diary’ is also a nice record to keep.

 If you are not yet a skirmisher then you are able to purchase ‘IFs’, which is an imitation firearm.
 IFs are regular airsoft replicas, but with the bodies painted in a bright colour or with a transparent body.
-These are often called two-tone guns.
-Once you are officially regarded as a skirmisher, you are allowed to paint them a realistic colour.
+These are often called two-tones.
+Once you are officially regarded as a skirmisher, you are allowed to paint them a realistic colour, or replace external parts with those which look more realistic.
 As you only have to attend 3 games, during which time you can make an informed decision about which replica you want, it is a much better idea to put off buying an airsoft replica until you are allowed to buy a RIF.
-Two tone guns defy one of the main points of airsoft; visual realism.
-They are held in low regard by the majority of airsoft players.

 If you are under 18 you cannot legally purchase a RIF or IF, no exceptions.
 You can however, at any age, legally be given a RIF as a gift by an adult who is entitled to the specific defence.
 You can also be gifted an IF by an adult who is not entitled to the specific defence, hence the trend for younger players using IF’s gifted to them by non skirmishing parents, to avoid having to hire a replica until they turn 18.
 Under 18’s are allowed to ‘manufacture’ RIFs once they are entitled to the defence, that means to say that they themselves can paint their two tone black once they have become a skirmisher (many sites have junior membership schemes).